checkmarble/llm-adapter/README.md

 	WithInstruction("system prompt").
 	WithInstructionReader(strings.NewReader("system prompt")).
 	WithInstructionFile("/etc/prompt.md").
-	WithText(llmadapter.RoleUser, "user prompt").
+	WithText(llmberjack.RoleUser, "user prompt").
-	WithTextReader(llmadapter.RoleUser, strings.NewReader("user prompt")).
+	WithTextReader(llmberjack.RoleUser, strings.NewReader("user prompt")).
-	WithJson(llmadapter.RoleUser, data). // Any JSON-serializable type
+	WithJson(llmberjack.RoleUser, data). // Any JSON-serializable type
-	WithSerializable(llmadapter.RoleUser, llmadapter.Serializers.Json, data) // Use a decoder implementing llmadapter.Serializer
+	WithSerializable(llmberjack.RoleUser, llmberjack.Serializers.Json, data) // Use a decoder implementing llmberjack.Serializer
 ````

 `WithSerializable` accepts any type that fulfills the `Serializable` interface and that can write a arbitrarily-serialized input into an `io.Writer`.
-The library currently comes with two serializers, `llmadapters.Serializers.Json` and `llmadapter.Serializers.Csv`, but you would write your own.
+The library currently comes with two serializers, `llmberjacks.Serializers.Json` and `llmberjack.Serializers.Csv`, but you would write your own.

 #### Executing